white-pub/task-timer/README.md

 For now, there is only a simple "Hello" function.

 ## Usage
-To use this program, make sure that the source code, dependencies, and uv are installed, then run the following code in the terminal "uv run task-timer"
+To use this program, make sure that the source code, dependencies, and uv are installed, then run the following code in the terminal "uv run python -m task_timer"

 Available command and explanations:
 - start task